 We shared 2 keys for setting up your workstation.
 These are:

-In Part 2 we’ll be going deep with the all you need to know about the risks of laptop use.
+In Part 2 we'll be going deep with the all you need to know about the risks of laptop use.
 Interested?
-You can view it here.
+It'll be coming next week.

 Like this article?
 Please share!
 If you haven’t had a chance to download the '5-Step Proven Checklist for Awesome Ergonomic Setup' Free e-book, you can grab it here.

 Just enter your details below to get started!
 Not only will you get this SWEET download but I'll also send you updates from the blog, ergonomics tips, & webinars that I think you'll love.
 I DON'T spam so I'll only send you quality info.